In this chapter:

 Two doses of mumps-containing vaccine as MMR are recommended at age 12 months and 15 months (Table 14.1).

 The second dose can be given as soon as four weeks after the ﬁrst dose.

-Children who receive MMR when aged under 12 months during an outbreak require two further doses administered after age 12 months.
+Children who receive MMR when aged under 11 months (MMR0) during an outbreak require two further doses administered after age 12 months.
 No opportunity should be missed to achieve immunity.

-MMR is recommended and funded for children, adolescents and adults (born since 1 January 1969) who are known to be susceptible to one or more of the three diseases (two doses, four weeks apart).
+MMR is recommended and funded for children, adolescents and adults (especially those born since 1 January 1969) who are known to be susceptible to one or more of the three diseases (two doses, four weeks apart).
 See sections 12.5.2 and 19.5.2.

 Contacts of immunocompromised individuals